Back to Blog

 Prompt template: procurement monitoring

 "Summarize only substantive changes to deadlines, scope, eligibility requirements, attachments/documents, contact info, evaluation criteria, and submission instructions.
-Highlight numeric/date changes.
-Ignore navigation and formatting."
+Highlight numeric and date changes explicitly.
+Flag anything that affects eligibility or pricing.
+Ignore navigation, cookie banners, and formatting."

 10-minute setup